-The Cultural and Curricular Studies (CCS) emphasis honors the histories, values, and practices of different and overlapping social and cultural groups.
+The Cultural and Curricular Studies emphasis is one of four emphases in the PhD in Education program in the College of Educational Studies.
+This emphasis honors the histories, values, and practices of different and overlapping social and cultural groups.
 CCS prepares candidates to have a deep understanding of the complexity of social inequities, equipping students with the skills and knowledge to advance reform in diverse local and international communities.
 We seek to understand, critique, and transform curricular and cultural practices within educational settings.
 Within the CCS emphasis, students have the opportunity for critical analysis and astute reflection in a specific or "specialized" area selected by the student in collaboration with faculty.
-The specialization areas are based upon faculty research and interest, such as global studies, gay and lesbian identities, decolonizing methodologies, or ethical and just communities.
-Doctoral students are encouraged to consider the generous spectrum of topics and possibilities in addition to the faculty with whom they would like to work prior to the development and crafting of the research topic.
+The specialization areas are based upon faculty research and interest, such as global studies, gay and lesbian identities, culturally responsive methodologies, or ethical and just communities.

 Like the other three emphases within the PhD in Education program, the CCS Studies emphasis requires 57 credits composed of (1) foundations and philosophy, (2) inquiry courses, (3) emphasis core courses and electives, (4) and the dissertation.